dlayton66/adopt_dont_shop/user_stories.md

 For this story, you should write your queries in raw sql.
 You can use the ActiveRecord find_by_sql method to execute raw sql queries: https://guides.rubyonrails.org/active_record_querying.html#finding-by-sql

-19. Admin Shelters Show Page

-As a visitor
-When I visit an admin shelter show page
-Then I see that shelter's name and full address

-NOTE: Your query should only return the necessary data to complete the story

 ActiveRecord